Posterior Inference on Shallow Infinitely Wide Bayesian Neural Networks under Weights with Unbounded Variance: INTRODUCTION

-\citet{neal1996priors} further hints that it may be possible to prove an analogous result using priors that do not have finite variance.
-Specifically, suppose the network weights are given symmetric $\alpha$-stable priors.
-If $X$ is an $\alpha$-stable random variable, the density does not in general have a closed form, but the characteristic function is $\phi_X(t) = \exp[it\mu-\nu^\alpha\lvert t\rvert^{\alpha} \{1 - i\beta \mathrm{sign}(t)\omega(t;\alpha) \}]$, where $\omega(t;\alpha)=\tan(\alpha\pi/2),$ for $\alpha \neq 1$ and $\omega(t;\alpha)=-(2/\pi)\log\lvert t\rvert$, for $\alpha=1$.
+where $\omega(t;\alpha)=\tan(\alpha\pi/2),$ for $\alpha \neq 1$ and $\omega(t;\alpha)=-(2/\pi)\log\lvert t\rvert$, for $\alpha=1$.
 Here $\mu\in \mathbb{R}$ is called the shift parameter, $\alpha\in(0,2]$ is the index parameter, $\beta\in[-1,1]$ is the symmetry parameter, and $\nu>0$ is the scale parameter \citep[][p.
 5]{SamorodnitskyTaqqu}.
-Throughout, we use a zero shift ($\mu=0$) stable variable, and denote it by $X\sim S(\alpha,\beta,\nu)$.
-Here $\beta=0$ corresponds to the symmetric case, and when ${\beta=1},{\alpha<1},{\nu=1}$, the random variable is strictly positive, which we denote by $S^{+}(\alpha)$. \citet{DerLee2005} confirm Neal's conjecture by establishing that the scaling limit of a shallow neural network under $\alpha$-stable priors on the weights is an $\alpha$-stable process.
+Throughout, we use a zero shift ($\mu=0$) stable variable, and denote it by $X\sim S(\alpha,\nu,\beta)$.
+Here $\beta=0$ corresponds to the symmetric case, and when ${\beta=1},{\alpha<1},{\nu=1}$, the random variable is strictly positive, which we denote by $S^{+}(\alpha)$.
+We refer the reader to Supplementary Material~\ref{sup:alpha_st} for some further properties of $\alpha$-stable random variables, as relevant for the present work. \citet{DerLee2005} confirm Neal's conjecture by establishing that the scaling limit of a shallow neural network under $\alpha$-stable priors on the weights is an $\alpha$-stable process.
 Proceeding further, \citet{Peluchetti} show that the limit process for infinitely wide DNNs with infinite-variance priors is also an $\alpha$-stable processes.
 However, both \citet{DerLee2005} and \citet{Peluchetti} only consider the forward process and neither considers posterior inference.
 Inference using $\alpha$-stable densities is not straightforward, and some relevant studies are by \citet{SamorodnitskyTaqqu}, \citet{Lemke2015}, and more recently by \citet{Nolan2020}.
 The main challenge is that a covariance function is not necessarily defined, precluding posterior inference analogous to the GP case, for example, using the \emph{kriging} \citep{Stein1999} machinery.
 To this end, our contribution lies in using a representation of the characteristic function of symmetric $\alpha$-stable variables as a normal scale mixture, that then allows a \emph{conditionally Gaussian} representation.
 This makes it possible to develop posterior inference and prediction techniques under stable priors on network weights using a latent Gaussian framework.

-\subsection{Summary of main contributions}
+\subsection{Summary of Main Contributions}